Attend and Explore

 - EXPLORE global.hws.edu to search online brochure pages for programs that are a good academic fit.
 READ all the information about the programs and meet with your academic adviser to discuss how off-campus study fits into your academic plan.

 - Need guidance?
-Join CGE Program Manager Amy Teel for an Extended Small Group Advising Session to get focused advising on programs available to you based on your academic interests, tips on preparing application essays, and answers to questions about credits/grades, financial aid, the application process, etc. Amy also offers 15-minute Mini Advising Sessions for brief individual meetings or you may visit the Center to meet with CGE staff during selected drop-in advising hours available in the weeks prior to the Fall and Spring application deadlines.
+Arrange an advising meeting with CGE Program Manager Amy Teel to discuss programs available to you based on your academic interests, get tips on preparing application essays, and learn more about credits/grades, financial aid, the application process, etc. You may visit the Center to meet with CGE staff during selected drop-in advising hours available in the weeks prior to the Fall and Spring application deadlines.

 Complete an online application.
 Click on the Apply button on the online program brochure to create an account and begin.
 Write strong essays, get your application e-signed by your academic adviser, and make sure all components of your application are submitted online BY THE DEADLINE.